silversub/terraform/autodeploy_template.md

 # Creating a deploy to IBM Cloud Schematics link
 {: #create_deploy_to_schematics}

 The deploy to {{site.data.keyword.cloud_notm}} link is an efficient way to share your public Git-sourced app so that other people can experiment with the code and deploy it to {{site.data.keyword.cloud_notm}} by using Schematics.
 The link requires minimal configuration and you can insert it anywhere that supports markup.
-If you click the hyper link, the configuration for the Schematic workspace is setup and by clicking create a workspace is created in Schematics.
+If you click the hyper link, the configuration for the Schematic workspace is setup and you need to only click create button for workspace creation in Schematics.
 {: shortdesc}

 The following steps helps to create a deploy to {{site.data.keyword.cloud_notm}} Terraform v0.12 provider template example in {{site.data.keyword.bplong_notm}}.